dsc/connect-compiler/README.md

 Find a bug or want to contribute?
 Open a ticket on [github](http://github.com/dsc/connect-compiler).
 You're also welcome to send me email at [dsc@less.ly](mailto:dsc@less.ly?subject=connect-compiler).

-If you're interested in contributing, note that at the moment, a version of `node-seq` is checked in under `node_modules` while we wait for a pull request to be pulled into `master`.